thl-texts/thl_converter_stack/README.md

 Then run the `main.py` file.
 The in-folder, out-folder, log-folder, and metadata XML template can all be changed by parameters which can be seen through `python main.py --help`

+For instance, to use the old metadata form template as well as replace any existing XML output file, one would do:

+`python main.py -t tib_text_old.xml --overwrite`

 The converted files will be found in the out folder.

 Than Grove